 Similarly, don’t ask for to-go boxes or doggy bags unless you’ve seen the server offering them to other tables.
 Asking to take leftovers home may seem like a harmless way to avoid waste, but wait staff might perceive such requests as a criticism of their establishment or portion sizes in France.
 French portions are much smaller than many travelers may be accustomed to, but are believed to be just the right size.

 When you’re eating at any French restaurant, remember to slow down.
 Lunch is typically a drawn-out affair that can last two hours.
 The length of a French meal is one reason it’s customary for coffee or tea to be ordered after dessert, not with it.
 Espresso as the conclusion to the meal allows patrons to sit, chat, and take in the surroundings in a leisurely way.
-Rushing or haste at the table is seen as rude, as is talking of business.
-Instead, keep your meal-time conversations to popular French subjects like art, philosophy, or cinema.
+Rushing or haste at the table is seen as rude, as is talking business.

 France Public Transportation Etiquette